marshallward/f90nml/CONTRIBUTING.rst

 Contributing to ``f90nml``
 ==========================

-``f90nml`` development is driven by user feedback, and you contributions help to find bugs, add features, and improve performance.
+``f90nml`` development is driven by user feedback, and your contributions help to find bugs, add features, and improve performance.
 This is a small guide to help those who wish to contribute.